amoldwin/notes_benchmark/README.md

 Run the scripts in the following order:

 `python -m mimic3benchmark.scripts.extract_subjects {PATH TO MIMIC-III CSVs} data/root/` (We also make use of two derived data files not present in the MIMIC-III database itself.
-These will be available at TBA) in `mimic3csv.py` you will need to edit the paths `words_path` and `cuis_path` to point to these files.
+These will be available at TBA)   In the file `mimic3benchmarks/mimic3csv.py` you will need to edit the paths `words_path` and `cuis_path` to point to the derived files.

 `python -m mimic3benchmark.scripts.validate_events data/root/`